 Dental crowns are common.
 In fact, according to the American Academy of Implant Dentistry, 15 million people in the United States have crowns to replace missing teeth.
-Amy Mandalia, DDS, at Buckhead Dental Care in Atlanta, Georgia, is an experienced professional at crown and bridge placement, so if you think you may need a crown or bridge, book an appointment online or call today.
+Amy Mandalia, DDS, at Buckhead Dental Care in Buckhead, Atlanta is an experienced professional at crown and bridge placement, so if you think you may need a crown or bridge, book an appointment online or call today.

 A crown is a tooth-shaped "cap" that's used to cover a damaged or weak tooth.
 It’s sculpted to the shape of the original tooth and can enhance the tooth's appearance and stability.
 The crown goes over the original tooth and is bonded into place, so the tooth is completely covered from the gum line up.

 There are a number of reasons Dr. Mandalia might recommend a crown.
 A crown can cover a dental implant or stained or worn tooth.

 Crowns are more than cosmetic solutions.
 They can cover and protect a weak or cracked natural tooth.
 Crowns can strengthen teeth that are at risk of breaking or that have weakened as a result of large fillings.

 Many patients are great candidates for dental crowns, for both cosmetic and restorative reasons.
 Whether you need a crown to fix the appearance of a tooth or strengthen a weak tooth, a dental crown can protect teeth for years to come.

 Dental crown construction has advanced over the years.
 Crowns can be fashioned out of many materials, including: